-- 1 Identify and record parameter values. - 2 Configure the server: - a Update the database manager configuration file. - b Register the server on the NetWare file server (for File Server Addressing only).
+- 1 Identify and record parameter values.

+- 2 Configure the server:

+- a Update the database manager configuration file.

 As you proceed through the configuration steps, complete the Your Value column in the following table.
 You can fill in some of the values before you start configuring this protocol.